-When you try to apply the coupon it will check the cart conditions you have set and if it doesn’t match it will not allow the coupon to be applied.
+When you try to apply the coupon, it will check the cart conditions you have set, and if it doesn’t match, it will not allow the coupon to be applied.

 This is great when you want to test for conditions like whether certain products are in the cart or whether there are products from a certain category in the cart.

-In our example here, we want to also pair this with the Auto Apply feature.
+In our example here, we also want to pair this with the Auto Apply feature.

 WooCommerce BOGO Plugin